baikov/tpl-nuxt3/README.md

 Choose one of `.env` presets.
 HMR working in all modes.

 > To use `Mode 1` and `Mode 2`, a raised container from [this repo](https://github.com/baikov/tpl-traefik) with Traefik is required.
-Because in Traefik compose, an external network is created to which frontend and backend containers are connected.
+Because an external network to which frontend and backend containers are connected is created in Traefik compose.

 ### Mode 0: As separate dev server on custom port